04 Aug 2020 • 10 min read

 CAPTCHAs are placed at the gateways for interaction and prevent maliciously automated computer programs from accessing and committing fraud and abuse.

-2FAs are mostly placed at payment gateways or log in for websites or apps, such as e-commerce or fintech services, to verify user identity and grant them access based on their credentials.
+2FAs are mostly placed at payment gateways or log-in for websites or apps, such as e-commerce or fintech services, to verify user identity and grant them access based on their credentials.

-In other words, 2FA only deals with identity verification threats, whereas CAPTCHA deals with a much wider range of automated threats.
+2FA only deals with identity verification threats, whereas CAPTCHA deals with a much wider range of automated threats.

 In other words, CAPTCHA serves to authorize access to humans only.
 2FA serves to authorize access to a particular person who possesses all the necessary information to confirm their identity.
 Having all the necessary information for identity confirmation doesn’t always exclude being a bot.

 For example, to scalp tickets for an upcoming popular event, a bot operator can register unlimited amounts of accounts while automating the 2FA process.
+Without an Advanced CAPTCHA, this malicious automation cannot be stopped.

-Whether to bolster your defenses with a 2FA depends on your business needs.
-2FA will considerably impact conversion rates as well as increase the cost of customer support.
+Whether to bolster your defenses with a 2FA or MFA depends on your business needs.
+2FA or MFA will considerably impact conversion rates as well as increase the cost of customer support.
+The recommended approach is to deploy an Advanced CAPTCHA such as GeeTest Adaptive CAPTCHA on sensitive gateways to ensure your website can’t be maliciously automated.

-Sign up for a 30-day free trial of GeeTest Adaptive CAPTCHA (credit card isn’t required).
+Sign up for a 30-day free trial of GeeTest Adaptive CAPTCHA (credit card isn’t required)!

 Hayley Hong